MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

 With both quick tests complete, let's make a few changes to them, and validate the results.

 1. From **Azure Load Testing**, navigate to **Tests**.
 Select either of the test definitions, to open a more detailed view, by **clicking** on one of the tests.
 This redirects you to the more detailed test page.
 From here, you can validate the details of the actual runs, by selecting the **TestRun_mm/dd/yy-hh:hh** from the resulting list.
-2. From the detailed **TestRun** page, identify the actual outcome of the Azure Load Testing simulation.
+1. From the detailed **TestRun** page, identify the actual outcome of the Azure Load Testing simulation.
 Some of the values are:
    - Load / Total Requests
    - Duration
    - Response Time (shows the outcome in seconds, reflecting the 90th percentile response time - this means that, for 90% of the requests, the response time will be within the given results)
    - Throughput in requests per second

-3. More below, several of these values are represented using dashboard graph line and chart views.
+1. More below, several of these values are represented using dashboard graph line and chart views.
-4. Take a few minutes to **compare the results** of both simulated tests with each other, and **identify the impact** of more users on the App Service performance.
+1. Take a few minutes to **compare the results** of both simulated tests with each other, and **identify the impact** of more users on the App Service performance.

-### Exercise 2: Automate a Load Test with CI/CD in Azure DevOps Pipelines
+### Exercise 2: Automate a Load Test with CI/CD in Azure Pipelines

 Get started with automating load tests in Azure Load Testing by adding it to a CI/CD pipeline.
 After running a load test in the Azure portal, you export the configuration files, and configure a CI/CD pipeline in Azure Pipelines (similar capability exists for GitHub Actions).